MicrosoftDocs/windows-itpro-docs/windows/deployment/deploy-whats-new.md

 - Windows 10
 - Windows 11

-## In this topic
+## In this article

-This topic provides an overview of new solutions and online content related to deploying Windows client in your organization.
+This article provides an overview of new solutions and online content related to deploying Windows client in your organization.

 - For an all-up overview of new features in Windows 10, see [What's new in Windows 10](/windows/whats-new/index).